Empowering Parents to Prepare Their Middle/High Schoolers for Post-School Transition

 Guide to Post-School Transition

 Preparing for college in middle school can be difficult for parents, especially, when they do not know where to start.
-The guide below will help simplify the process involved.
+The suggestions below will help simplify the process involved.
 Career development specialists, teachers, and school counselors are encouraged to share the guide with parents.

 - Talk about college- Parents often feel that their child does not listen to them when they are attempting to guide them.
 Parents need to know that this is usually not the case.
 They need to recognize that they have considerable influence on their child overall.
 Parents could use this power by starting the conversation about the child's interest and the career they want to have when they are older at a younger age.
 This will help the child to be open to discussions and then ready to explore/decide at the appropriate time.

 - Make the school your partner- It is crucial that parents are just as involved in school activities and meetings as they are in the child's other areas of life.
 The child is now at an age where they will explore different opportunities while searching for their interests and ultimate career.
-As a parent, you can enlist the help of teachers, counselors, and career development specialistis in the school.
+As a parent, you can enlist the help of teachers, counselors, and career development specialists in the school.
 Ask them to discuss, for instance, the results of the career assessments and help to identify some of your child’s likes, dislikes, strengths, and weaknesses.

 - Get involved in your child’s choice of classes- Use this time in middle school to help your child find their strongest and weakest subjects.
 As your child enters high school, help them choose their classes carefully, according to their abilities and needs, seeking input from the school counselors and teachers.
 For example, If your child has expressed an interest in medicine, help the child to choose their science and math classes appropriately in consultation with the school.
 They may want to take an extra science or math as an elective class.
 Make sure that they select courses to meet their requirements and choose electives that will be beneficial to them in the end.